-Suggestions that geopolitical concerns were the reasoning behind Palestine's exclusion were untrue claimed Rahal, but rather server infrastructure, population and other logistical concerns were factored into what countries will be eligible for Strike Arabia.
+Suggestions that geopolitical concerns were the reasoning behind Palestine's exclusion were untrue claimed Rahal, but rather server infrastructure, population and other logistical concerns were factored into what countries were eligible for Strike Arabia.

 Rahal said: "In a region of over 20 countries, with different server points, we can not always ensure competitive integrity[...]
 When it came to Strike Arabia we made very clear everyone that these are the current thirteen countries we were going to work with."

 "We just added Libya to Strike Arabia, and we are hoping by Season 2, Palestine will be there along with three other countries from the region."

 The latter, Levant & Egypt, contains just three countries: Jordan, Lebanon, and Egypt but excludes Palestine, Syria, and Israel.
 Players residing in Israel can, however, compete in the European circuit.

 While the Strike Arabia rules state that two players in any team can be from another eligible MENA region, they must be within the 14 listed countries.

 The State of Palestine is recognized by the United Nations and 138 UN members but not, at all, by other countries such as the United States, or only partially, such as the case with the United Kingdom who recognises Palestine as a state, but only with non-member observer status, rather than full membership, at the United Nations.